 Heat a large frying pan over medium-low to medium heat and add the oil.

 Once cooled, lay one sheet of phyllo dough on the counter.
-Keep the remaining sheets of phyllo dough covered with plastic, and work quickly to prevent it from drying out.
+Keep the remaining sheets of phyllo dough covered with a damp kitchen towel, and work quickly to prevent it from drying out.

 Brush sheet with some of the melted butter.
 Place a heaping 1/3 cup of meat mixture on the sheet along the long side, 2 inches from the edge.